Kramsk Commune

 e-mail: gmina.kramsk@kramsk.pl

-The old name Kramsko has its origin in the name Krąpinia (Krompina) - a brook that used to flow in the wide valley east of the village.
-In the 18th century, in its place a canal was excavated connecting Lubstowskie Lake with the Warta river - presently called the Grójecki Canal.
-In the year 1518, local St. Stanisław parish was included into the parish in Pyzdry as a benefice (salary) of Mansioners’s council in this place.
+The old name Kramsko has its origin in the name Krąpinia (Krompina) - a brook that used to flow through the wide valley east of the village.
+In the 18th century, in its place a canal was excavated, connecting Lubstowskie Lake with the Warta river - presently called the Grójecki Canal.
+In the year 1518, local St. Stanisław parish was included into the parish in Pyzdry as a benefice (emolument) of Mansioners’s council in this place.

 The oldest historical monument in Kramsk is the neo-baroque church, situated on a hill, and built in 1844.
 The church has a 17th century stoup, a crucifix from the 1st half of the 18th century and the copy of the painting "Deposition from the Cross" which was painted in the Peter Rubens's workshop in the 1st half of the 19th century.

-First Polish abbot of Cistercians’ monastery in Ląd upon Warta came from Wysokie place.
-This is he, who was a representative of Zygmunt August King striving for inheritance of Bona, Queen of Poland and Great Princess of Bari.
-In this aim, there was established a regular connection between Kraków and Venice, considered as a beginning of Polish Post.
-In Bilczew place, there was discovered a great prehistoric graveyard.
+The first Polish abbot of Cistercians’ monastery in Ląd upon Warta came from Wysokie.
+He was a representative of Zygmunt August King striving for inheritance of Bona, Queen of Poland and Great Princess of Bari.
+In this aim, there was established a regular connection between Kraków and Venice, considered the beginning of Polish Post.
+In Bilczew, there was discovered a great prehistoric graveyard.

 There are also about 340 non-agricultural businesses employing over 500 people.
-Konin Lignite Mine is starting the construction of a new Drzewce pit.
+KWB Konin conducted open-pit operations at the Drzewce outcrop, but the exploitation has been finished.